Vignesh-Nswamy/TL-Coding-Assessment/README.md

 However, in practice, due to the data format, it is extremely expensive to clean and extract text from the html content.
 This proved to be a major disadvantage of this approach.

+All WARC files from March of 2020 to December 2020 has been used here.

 ### Other worthy mentions

 #### Embedding content summary instead of an entire web page